hasura/graphql-engine/docs/graphql/core/getting-started/first-graphql-query.rst

     name TEXT
   )

-.. thumbnail:: /img/graphql/core/getting-started/create-profile-table1.png
+.. thumbnail:: /img/graphql/core/getting-started/create-profile-table.png
    :alt: Add the fields for a table

-   /img/graphql/core/getting-started/create-profile-table2.png
+.. thumbnail:: /img/graphql/core/getting-started/create-profile-create-table.png
-   :alt: Create a table
+   :alt: Add the fields for a table

 Now, insert some sample data into the table using the ``Insert Row`` tab of the ``profile`` table.